JimDesu/basis-lang/spec.md

 The embedded object's at-stack registration migrates to the new container's owning frame at the moment of the aggregate literal's atomic placement.
 This composes with the existing frame-migration mechanism for objects (§3.13); no new mechanism is introduced.
 If `buildContainer` fails — say, a `?`-call inside Phase 1 — the partially-constructed `contained` object is registered with `buildContainer`'s frame and is cleaned up via the failure-exit machinery there.
 The atomicity story holds: no half-built container exists at any caller's frame.

 The pattern composes with the productive write-once rule (§6.13): the Phase 2 commit is a single `<-` to `'r`, which discharges the productive obligation in one write.
 The Phase 1 locals (`contained` here) are ordinary locals, tracked individually, with their initialization states independent of `'r`'s.

+### 7.20 Allocation and the `\` Qualifier

+Value construction in Basis involves two distinct allocation activities, separated by where the storage lives:

+- **Slot allocation** is the frame storage for the slot itself — the fixed-size bytes that hold a local's value, fat pointer, or 3-word slot.
+This happens at `#` introduction and is implicit in the frame's existence; the user writes `# T x ...` and the slot's storage is provided by the frame.

+- **Memory allocation** is the storage for any variable-size data the slot's value references — the element bytes behind a `[]T` value, the pointee behind a constructed `^T`, the storage backing an object's identity.
+This happens at value construction.

+Slot allocation never needs a qualifier: the frame owns its slots.

+Memory allocation has a default and an override.
+The default is the **frame-bound region**: storage is drawn from a region tied to the current frame and freed at frame retirement.
+The default requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region.

+When the user needs non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — the `\` qualifier post-fixes the construction expression with the allocator value to use:

+    # []Int32 x <- $[1, 2, 3] \ heapAlloc
+    # ^Cache p  <- (Cache: arg1, arg2) \ heapAlloc

+The allocator (here `heapAlloc`) is a first-class value: an in-scope name of a type that implements the `Allocator` class. **Bringing an allocator into scope does nothing on its own** — the value is used only when the user writes `\ allocator-expr` at a construction site.
+No ambient context affects allocation; every non-default allocation event is visible at the source where it happens.

+The `\` qualifier is **per-construction-expression**, not per-statement or per-frame.
+Different constructions on different statements may use different allocators:

+    # []Int32 a <- $[1, 2, 3] \ heapAlloc
+    # []Int32 b <- $[4, 5, 6]                ; this one uses the frame region

+The qualifier is **syntactic sugar**: at typecheck and code generation, the construction desugars to explicit method invocations on the named allocator.
+The default-case construction (no `\`) similarly desugars to invocations on the language-provided frame-region allocator.
+The exact `Allocator` class shape — its methods, their signatures, the semantics of cross-allocator transfer — is part of the standard library and is not pinned down in this specification.

+**Lifetime ceiling rules are unaffected by the qualifier.** A `\ heapAlloc` qualifier on a construction places the value's variable-size data in the named allocator's storage but does not extend the value's lifetime ceiling.
+The language's visibility rules (§5.11 for objects, §6 for parameter modes) continue to govern reachability of the value through the language's slots and access paths; the allocator governs only where the underlying bytes live and when they are released.
+A heap-allocated object reached only through a frame-bound local is still subject to the local's lifetime ceiling at the language level, even though the heap-resident bytes persist in the allocator's own discipline.

 ---

 ## 8. Lambda and Fexpr